kipcode66/tpgz/README.md

 - infinite slingshot            // Gives Link 99 slingshot pellets
 - invincible                    // Makes Link invincible (no hurtbox, but can still take fall damage and drown)
 - invincible enemies*           // Makes some enemies invincible (infinite health)
-- moon jump                     // Hold R+A to moon jump
+- moon jump                     // Hold Z+C+A to moon jump
 - super clawshot (TBD)          // Clawshot is long and can grab most things (not implemented yet)
 - super spinner (TBD)           // Spinner is very fast and can hover (not implemented yet)